prahimi94/currencyConverter/README.md

 # 4. Configure Environment
 Make a .env as a copy of .env.example file.
 Make sure to configure the .env file with the necessary API keys and settings, including:

+APP_ENV (if you are running project using docker set it as production)

 Swop.cx API key

 Redis configuration

+influxdb configuration

 # 5. Run the Application with Docker
 You can run the application in a Docker container for consistent deployment: